mm/siri-shortcuts-vpn/post.md

 Fill in the `AWS_REGION`, `ACCOUNT_ID` and `LAUNCH_TEMPLATE_ID` with the AWS region you made your EC2 launch template in (for example, I used `us-east-1`), your AWS account ID (numeric) and your launch template ID from the last section.

-This policy allows your function to describe details about any EC2 instance, create new instances *only* from your launch template, create tags on any instance, and only start/stop/terminate instances tagged as VPNs.
+This policy allows your function to describe details about any EC2 instance, create new instances when your launch template was specified, create tags on an instance during its creation, and only start/stop/terminate instances tagged as VPNs.
 For more examples of policies if you're interested (as they relate to EC2 instances), [Amazon's docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-runinstances) have a wealth of info.
+With this policy, any parameters in your launch template *can* be overridden at launch time (ideally you'd want to lock this down further).

+2. Click "Review policy" and give your policy a name.
+Then click "Create policy" to save the policy.

 ### Creating a test IAM user with the IAM policy

-This step is technically optional, but it allows you to test out the code locally before deploying.
+This step allows us to test out the code locally before deploying.
 Here we'll create an IAM *user* and attach our *policy* to it.

 1. Log in to your AWS Console > Services > IAM.
 Select "Users" from the sidebar, and click "Add user".